a-allen/simple-modal-es6/README.md

 ## Goal

-To create the most minimal, developer friendly modal option possible.
+To create the most minimal, developer friendly modal possible.